flutter/samples/platform_channels/README.md

 A sample app which demonstrates how to use `MethodChannel`, `EventChannel`, `BasicMessageChannel` and `MessageCodec` in Flutter.

-This sample is currently being built.
-Not all platforms and functionality are in place.

 ## Goals

 * Demonstrate how to use `MethodChannel` to invoke platform methods.